-Glass nectar collectors are genuinely a pleasure to dab with.
+Glass honey straws are genuinely a pleasure to dab with.

 As you dab with a glass honey straw, the flavor is unaffected.
 The reason behind this is because glass does not leach any unwanted flavors or aromas into the smoke as you inhale.